 The kingdom thinker, develops an I want to make a difference attitude, looking at the important matters and seemingly trivial ones alike and thinking, How can I do something for the kingdom here?
 Something that will last?
 Then he discovers something truly thrilling: worldly wealth comes and goes, but he, acting on kingdom principles, can become rich in the world to come by making the right investments in this one.
 He can take it with him—if it’s the right “it.”
 That means focusing on what matters to God.

 In the end, of course, what matters most is that God speaks to you and shows you that your life will be invested, one way or another.
 It all comes down to your time, your talents, and your treasure, and where you use them.
 These are the most important decisions you’ll make.

-Will you be consumed by the temporary and unsatisfying things of this world, or with the passion of living for Christ?
+Think for a moment, in what ways are you being consumed by the temporary and unsatisfying things of this world?
+In what ways is your life reflecting a passion of living for Christ?